Entanglement structure for finite system under dual-unitary dynamics: Setup

-The nature of the correlation function hence depends strongly on the properties of eigenvalues of $M_{\pm}(U)$, as a spectral decomposition of this matrix reveal the constant, decaying and oscillating modes.
+The nature of the correlation function in Eq. \ref{corr_function}, which is a reflection of the ergodic nature of the dynamics, depends strongly on the properties of eigenvalues of $M_{\pm}(\hat{U})$.
+This follows as a spectral decomposition of the matrix reveal the constant, decaying and oscillating modes.
 This in turn can be used to specify the ergodic hierarchy.
 Being unital in nature, one of the eigenvalues is certain to be unity, and forms a trivial case.
-We denote this eigenvalue as $\lambda_0$, and arrange the others for $M_{+}(U)$ (or $M_{-}(U)$ instead) in an increasing order based on their magnitude.
+We denote this eigenvalue as $\lambda_0$, and arrange the others for $M_{+}(\hat{U})$ (or $M_{-}(\hat{U})$ instead) in an increasing order based on their magnitude.
 This implies that $|\lambda_{q^2 - 1}| \le |\lambda_{q^2 - 2}| \le ... \le |\lambda_{2}| \le |\lambda_{1}| \le |\lambda_0| \ (= 1)$.
 The ergodic hierarchy is defined as follows: \begin{itemize} \item \textbf{Noninteracting}: all $(q^2 - 1)$ eigenvalues are $=1$.
 Constant correlations are obtained, an example is that of the $S_q$ gate.